Pay a Bill

 Top of the page

-Cystic fibrosis is a genetic disease that causes mucus in the body to become thick and sticky.
-This glue-like mucus builds up and causes problems in many of the body's organs, especially the lungs and the pancreas.
-People who have cystic fibrosis can have serious breathing problems and lung disease.
-They can also have problems with nutrition, digestion, and growth.
-The disease generally gets worse over time.
+Cystic fibrosis (CF) is a common genetic disease that causes mucus in the body to become thick and sticky.
+The mucus builds up and causes problems in many of the body's organs, especially the lungs and the pancreas.
+People who have CF can have serious breathing problems and lung disease.

-Cystic fibrosis is one of the most common genetic disorders in white children in the United States and Canada.
-It's caused by a change, or mutation, in a gene.
+CF is caused by a change, or mutation, in a gene.
 The changed gene is passed down in families.
 To pass on this disease, both parents must be carriers of the changed gene.

 Other symptoms may also develop in childhood, such as: